uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 Even if you manage to communicate with a customer, you might find that they don’t really know what they want the software to do or can’t express it.
 They might say they want "software to improve their business" or to "make their work more efficient" but that’s not very specific (There’s a great cartoon of [Dilbert](http://dilbert.com/strips/comic/2006-01-29/) which illustrates this point!).
 When you show them the software you have built, they can usually tell you if that’s what they wanted or what they like and don’t like about it.
-For that reason, it’s a good idea to build little prototypes while you’re developing your system and keep showing them to customers to get feedback from them.
+For that reason, it’s a good idea to build little {glossary-link term="prototype"}prototypes{glossary-link end} while you’re developing your system and keep showing them to customers to get feedback from them.

 You’ll often find that customers have a specific process that they follow already and want the software to fit in with that.
 Once, a project was being done by university students for a library.